parcio/julea/doc/db-code.md

 ## JULEA-DB Client-Server Communication

 BSON documents are used to encode selectors or query results for network transfer.
-The BSON documents for SELECT queries are of the following structure (for simplicity shown in JSON):
+The following sections depict the used formats (for simplicity shown in JSON):

+### Selector

 ```text
 <query> := { "t" : <tables>, "j" : <joins>, "s" : <selector> } | { "s" : <selector> }